Are you …

 - Looking for an opportunity to reinvigorate your library space to support active learning in your community?

 Then read on!
-OCLC, in partnership with the Association for Rural and Small Libraries, is now accepting applications from small public libraries (serving communities with fewer than 25,000 people) interested in engaging their communities in a space transformation process to support active learning at the library.
+OCLC’s WebJunction program, in partnership with the Association for Rural and Small Libraries, is accepting applications from small public libraries (serving communities with fewer than 25,000 people) interested in engaging their communities in a process to transform physical space and to support active learning at the library.

-Through this project, 15 small public libraries serving rural or otherwise remote communities will be selected to participate in an online orientation and community of practice facilitated by WebJunction, OCLC's public library program.
-They will work with each other and their communities to reimagine and reconfigure their library spaces as hubs of active learning and engagement.
+During the first iteration of this project, 15 small public libraries serving rural or otherwise remote communities were selected to participate in an online orientation and community of practice facilitated by WebJunction, OCLC’s public library program.
+They worked with each other and their communities to reimagine and reconfigure their library spaces as hubs of active learning and engagement.
+OCLC is pleased to announce that thanks to a supplemental IMLS grant, WebJunction will be able to guide 15 more small and rural libraries through the transformation process to create smart spaces.

 As a result of participation in this program, your library will: